Singur: Tata Motors at Singur

 Singur gained international media attention since Tata Motors started constructing a factory to manufacture their $2,500 car, the Tata Nano, at Singur.
 The small car was scheduled to roll out of the factory by 2008.
 In October 2008 Tatas announced its withdrawal from the project.
 In 2016, the Supreme Court quashed the West Bengal government's acquisition of 997 acres of agricultural land for Tata Motors and ordered its return to 9,117 landowners.

 Himadri Speciality Chemical

 Himadri Speciality Chemical Ltd operates one of its major plants in Singur opposite the abandoned Tata Motors factory.
 HSCL is the third largest producer of carbon black in India, and has a 17% share of the market.

-Singur Ratanpur is one of the biggest potato market.
+Singur Ratanpur is one of the largest potato market in West Bengal.